sravaninellore/learnBuildWithProgramming/README.md

-# ai-path
-Path and useful link for exploring world of artificial intelligence
+# Path and useful links for getting started and exploring world of artificial inteligence
+## Skills

+Programming - Python or R(We choosed Python) Mathmetics  - Statistics
+Visualization -